 String Chamber Ensembles

-Each year, several string chamber ensembles form under the direction of Alexander Russell, M.M., including string quartets and string chamber ensembles.
+Each year, several string chamber ensembles form under the direction of Alex Russell, M.M., including string quartets and string chamber ensembles.
 These groups feature a variety of classical chamber literature and perform at churches, weddings, and various other organizations throughout the year in addition to monthly chamber concerts at APU as part of the Noon Concert Series in the Darling Library Rotunda.

 Under the direction of Christopher Russell, M.M., this group of 70 dedicated musicians performs a variety of classical literature, encompassing music from the Baroque period to the 21st century.
 Additionally, the Symphony Orchestra collaborates regularly with the Opera Department and Oratorio Choir.